 The Company's success will depend to a large extent upon the continued contributions of Lon E. Bell, Ph.D., Chief Executive Officer, Chairman of the Board of Directors and the founder of the Company, and Richard A. Weisbart, President and Chief Operating Officer and a Director.
 The Company has obtained key-person life insurance coverage in the amount of \$2,000,000 on the life of Dr. Bell.
-Neither Dr. Bell nor Mr. Weisbart is bound by an employment agreement with the Company.
-The loss of the services of Dr. Bell, Mr. Weisbart or any of the Company's executive personnel could materially adversely affect the Company.
+Neither Dr. Bell nor Mr. Weisbart is bound by an employment agreement with the Company's executive personnel could materially adversely affect the Company.
 The success of the Company will also depend, in part, upon its ability to retain qualified engineering and other technical and marketing personnel.
 There is significant competition for technologically qualified personnel in the geographical area of the Company's business and the Company may not be successful in recruiting or retaining sufficient qualified personnel.